 Putting the Museum to Work for Conservation

-ECCo—Environment, Culture, and Conservation—began as a small experiment during the Museum’s centennial celebration in 1995.
-It has blossomed into a team of scientist-explorers expert in translating museum knowledge into lasting results for conservation and cultural understanding, both in the midst of a great urban center and in the wildest, most remote places on Earth.
+What began as a small experiment during the Museum’s centennial celebration in 1995, has blossomed into a team of scientist-explorers expert in translating museum knowledge into lasting results for conservation and cultural understanding, both in the midst of a great urban center and in the wildest, most remote places on Earth.

 The experiment—to bring the Museum’s tradition of rigorous science to bear on practical challenges—worked beyond all expectations.
-In twelve years of work in South America, the efforts of ECCo’s small core team led to the protection of 19 million acres of wilderness in the Amazon headwaters.
-The return on investment has been enormous: to date, ECCo’s track record is five acres protected per $1 invested in rapid inventories.
+In twelve years of work in South America, the efforts of a small core led to the protection of 23 million acres of wilderness in the Amazon headwaters.
+The return on investment has been enormous: to date, the team’s track record is five acres protected per $1 invested in rapid inventories.

-In the Chicago region ECCo leads pioneering collaborations to bring people and nature together, in all their diversity, in the midst of a huge metropolis.
+In the Chicago region, the Museum leads pioneering collaborations to bring people and nature together, in all their diversity, in the midst of a huge metropolis.
 Two of these collaborations—Chicago Wilderness and the Chicago Cultural Alliance—have captured the imagination of cities across the country and beyond.